scossu/lakesuperior/docs/contributing.rst

-Contributing to LAKEsuperior
+Contributing to Lakesuperior
 ============================

-LAKEsuperior has been so far a single person’s off-hours project (with much very valuable input from several sides).
+Lakesuperior has been so far a single person’s off-hours project (with much very valuable input from several sides).
 In order to turn into anything close to a Beta release and eventually to a production-ready implementation, it needs some community love.

 Contributions are welcome in all forms, including ideas, issue reports, or even just spinning up the software and providing some feedback.
-LAKEsuperior is meant to live as a community project.
+Lakesuperior is meant to live as a community project.

 .. _dev_setup: